-Cleveland workplace injury attorney handling construction accidents, explosions, machine injuries and more throughout Ohio
+Cleveland attorneys handling construction accidents, explosions, machine injuries and more throughout Ohio

 Injuries at work happen fast.
 In an instant, you or a loved one can sustain a serious personal injury that prevents you from being able to work or function normally for weeks or months or sometimes even permanently.